rloutlaw/JavaSDKDocs/outlawSDKDocs/createvmsinparallel.md

 Complete sample code for this scenario can be found on [Github](https://github.com/Azure-Samples/compute-java-create-virtual-machines-across-regions-in-parallel).

 > [!INFO]
 > The sample creates a total of 48 VMs running Ubuntu 16.04 LTS of [size STANDARD_DS3_V2](https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-windows-sizes) across four regions by default.
-These virtual machines and their resources are deleted before the sample finishes execution.
+These virtual machines and their resources are deleted at the end of the sample code.

 ## Authenticate with Azure